Travel Postcard: 48 hours in Martha's Vineyard

-OAK BLUFFS, Massachusetts Just 10 miles off the southwestern shore of Cape Cod, the island of Martha's Vineyard boasts pristine beaches, soaring cliffs, peaceful meadows, bustling towns and plenty of bucolic island charm.
+OAK BLUFFS, Mass.
+Oct 19 Just 10 miles off the southwestern shore of Cape Cod, the island of Martha's Vineyard boasts pristine beaches, soaring cliffs, peaceful meadows, bustling towns and plenty of bucolic island charm.

 Although a summer resort, much of what the island has to offer is enjoyable and accessible in early autumn after the summer hoards have gone.